ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 An alleged advantage of Tailwind is the absence of unexpected side effects of CSS classes.
 Because every HTML element gets only those "atomic" utility classes that are visible on it, it cannot be affected by other styles which are defined somewhere else.
 The latter is common in CSS.
 For example, you can put a margin on all paragraphs in a global stylesheet, and then when adding a new paragraph you might be surprised about this margin and where it comes from.

 What is considered to be a bug by Tailwind's marketing, is indeed a useful feature.
 Even more: Tailwind removes most of the great CSS features, most notably the cascade!
-(See also [Limites Features](#limited-features)).
+(See also [Limited Features](#limited-features)).

 Literally _every_ non-functional programming language has side effects, and this applies in particular to CSS.
 And we as developers already know how to deal with it: scoping and modularization.